MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ### Deployment
 **New features:**
-- MSIX-packaged apps can now force deploy the Windows App SDK runtime packages using the DeploymentManager.Initialize() API.
+- Packaged apps can now force deploy the Windows App SDK runtime packages using the **DeploymentManager.Initialize** API.
 - The Bootstrapper API now includes new options for improved usability and troubleshooting.
 For more details, see [Use the Windows App SDK runtime for apps packaged with external location or unpackaged](use-windows-app-sdk-run-time.md) and [Rich information on Bootstrap initalization failure](https://github.com/microsoft/WindowsAppSDK/pull/2316).

 **Known limitations:**